Those who wish to embark on a professional career in speech-language pathology or speech therapy.

 * each course carries 3 cps, except the Independent Research Project (6 cps)

 The curriculum of this programme is closely modelled on the programme of study of the American Speech-Language-Hearing Association (ASHA), the professional and credentialing association for audiologists, speech-language pathologists and scientists in the field.
 The programme offers more than just an ordinary training on speech-language pathology.
-Instead of a medically-oriented study with emphasis on practice in clinical settings only, this programme is designed with a special focus on supporting students in educational settings.
+Instead of being just medically-oriented with an emphasis on practice in clinical settings, this programme is designed with an additional special focus on supporting students in educational settings .
 The integration of the two closely-related disciplines of speech-language pathology and learning disabilities makes this programme a unique, innovative and comprehensive postgraduate training.